 Investment scams are sadly very prevalent in this industry.
 Any unexpected unsolicited contact should be treated with caution.
 The Financial Conduct Authority (FCA) is the regulatory authority that supervises Financial Services activities in the United Kingdom, and requires that any firm providing such services is authorised and regulated by it, details of which can be checked and verified by the FCA.
 Regulators in other jurisdictions have similar registers and lists and you should refer to these if you are not in the UK or the offer is being made in or from another country.

 The FCA issue warning lists detailing firms and individuals that it knows are operating without its authorisation.

 The list also provides information about the risks associated with particular investment opportunities.
 The FCA also has a register that individuals can check.
 This allows you to see if a company you are thinking of doing business with is authorised to provide regulated financial services.
 This can help you avoid being caught out by unscrupulous operators.

-If you are an individual and a person contacts you claiming to represent Prestige we can quickly confirm if they are associated to a Prestige affiliated company – it is highly unlikely that any individual would ever be contacted by one of our representatives directly due to our Professional Only Investor Products.
+If you are an individual and a person contacts you claiming to represent Prestige we can quickly confirm if they are associated to a Prestige affiliated company – it is highly unlikely that any individual would ever be contacted by one of our representatives directly due to our Experienced Only Investor Products.